-A recent study published in Manual Therapy examined whether adding lower abdominal hollowing exercises during Prone Hip Extension (PHE) exercises improves the relative timing of the activation of the gluteus maximus (GM) and the Biceps Femoris (BF) in the hamstring muscle group.
+Research published in Manual Therapy recently examined whether adding lower abdominal hollowing exercises to Prone Hip Extension (PHEactivitieses.
+It would improve the relative timing of the gluteus maximus (GM) and Biceps Femoris (BF) in the hamstring muscle group.

-Twenty healthy volunteers were randomly assigned to complete either PHE exercises with abdominal hollowing or PHE exercises without abdominal hollowing (5 females and 5 males were in each exercise group).
-The volunteers who were assigned to perform PHE exercises plus abdominal hollowing completed 10 abdominal hollowing contractions lasting 10 seconds each, with 10-second resting periods in between the contractions while the second group did the same without performing abdominal hollowing.
-They were then given a two-minute relaxation interval, followed by a repeat of the 10 contraction-rest cycles.
-The volunteers assigned to perform PHE exercises only completed regular PHE exercises using the same schedule as the volunteers in the PHE + abdominal hollowing group.
+A total of 20 subjects (five males and five females) were randomly divided into two groups.
+One that performed PHE exercises with abdominal hollowing.
+And one that conducted PHE exercises without abdominal hollowing.
+The volunteers were assigned to perform PHE exercises plus abdominal hollowing.
+They completed ten abdominal hollowing contractions lasting 10 seconds each, with 10-second resting periods in between the contractions.
+In contrast, the second group did the same without performing abdominal hollowing.
+They were then given a two-minute relaxation interval, followed by a repeat of the ten contraction-rest cycles.
+The volunteers assigned to perform PHE exercises only completed regular PHE exercises using the same schedule as those in the PHE + abdominal hollowing group.

-The investigators found that by-chance the two volunteer groups had significantly different levels of GM firing relative to BF before completing the exercise programs.
-When looking at the differences in GM firing relative to BF after the participants completed the exercise programs, the relative timing had improved in the group performing abdominal hollowing compared to the group only performing PHE exercises, but this difference did not reach statistical significance (p = .166).
+The investigators found that the two volunteer groups had very different levels of GM firing relative to BF before completing the exercise programs.
+When looking at the differences in GM firing close to BF after the participants completed the exercise programs, the relative timing had improved in the group performing abdominal hollowing compared to the group only performing PHE exercises.
+Still, this difference did not reach statistical significance (p.166).

-The authors concluded that their results offer some evidence that brief abdominal hollowing repetitions during PHE exercises may reduce the delay between the muscle firing in the GM and BF, but more research is needed to confirm these findings.
-The lack of statistical significance in their study may be due to a small sample size or a small effect size of the abdominal hollowing exercise regimen.
+The authors concluded that their results show that short abdominal hollowing repetitions during PHE exercises may reduce the delay between the muscle firing in the GM and BF.
+Still, we need to do more research to confirm these findings.
+Their study’s lack of statistical significance may be due to the small sample size or a small effect size of the abdominal hollowing exercise regimen.

 Source: MANUAL THERAPY (2009 Aug 11.
 [Epub ahead of print]).